Running Network Simulations with BMTK#

 }

-BMTK will go through each nodes.h5 and edges.h5 file and import all nodes and edges population found, respectively If a file contains both nodes and edges populations then said file must be added to the “nodes” list and the “edges” list to include the total network.
+BMTK will go through each of the nodes.h5 and edges.h5 files and import all nodes and edges found, respectively.
+If a file contains both nodes and edges then the file must be added to both the “nodes” list and the “edges” list to include the total network.

-The main set of cells we want to simulate our example is saved under file name intenral_nodes.h5, with the recurrent connections between the cells are saved in the file internal_internal_edges.h5.
-If we wanted to run simulation on these and only these cells either with no input, spontaneous input, or some form of clamp we specify using the “inputs” section; then we could do the following in our configuration file
+The main set of cells we want to simulate our example is saved under the file name, intenral_nodes.h5, with the recurrent connections between the cells are saved in the file, internal_internal_edges.h5.
+If we wanted to run a simulation with these cells with either spontaneous input or some form of clamp we specify them using the “inputs” section; then we could do the following in our configuration file:

 "networks": {